 GCR (Garnett Celebrate Recovery) is a Bible-based, Christ-centered recovery program for all those who struggle with life's many "hurts, habits, and hang-ups".
 A place where God is the Head, Christ is the Cornerstone, and the Bible is the curriculum.
 Each of the 8 Recovery Principles are based on the Beatitudes, and all of the Twelve Steps are based solely on God's Holy Word.
 GCR is a place where ordinary people come together for extraordinary healing.
 If anything has hindered your walk with God, or postponed or prevented genuine fellowship with Him or loved ones then GCR is for you.
 Our group meets weekly on Monday evenings 6pm - 8:30pm and is led by Art Black.
 Childcare provided.
 You can click this Facebook link for more info on their page.

-Our ladies meet weekly on Wednesday nights for a Bible Study led by Rhonda Rhoades.
+Our ladies meet weekly on Wednesday nights for a Bible Study.
 Some of the lessons are video driven with speakers such as Beth Moore, Priscilla Shirer, Kay Warren and others.
-The ladies have times of fellowship for example, at the annual Christmas cookie exchange and are involved in ministry as they feed the children who attend on Wednesday evenings.
+The ladies have times of fellowship for example, a cookie exchange, field trips, paint parties, etc.

 This involves helping those who are in the hospital by visiting them and letting them know we care about their situation and are praying for them.

 This class is led by the Pastor and provides an opportunity for people to ask questions about the Church and for the Pastor to explain what we believe and why we believe it.

 This ministry is designed to have an established family drop off a small gift on their way home to people at their residence who attend for the first time.
 It is a way to let them know we were honored to have them visit.

 This is for those wonderful folks who are 50 or above.
 We have a monthly "Monday Meal" together and are hoping to do a few travel events as time allows.